Daniel-KM/Omeka-S-module-DataTypeGeometry/README.md

 > than the previous repository.__

-[Data type Geometry] is a module for [Omeka S] that adds five new data types for the properties: `geography`, `geometry`, `geography:coordinates`, `geometry:coordinates`, `geometry:position`.
+[Data type Geometry] is a module for [Omeka S] that adds five new data types for the values of properties: `geography`, `geometry`, `geography:coordinates`, `geometry:coordinates`, `geometry:position`.
 It allows to manage points and areas on images and maps.

+The data types are managed with the standard [WKT] format.

 The datatype for geographic coordinates uses the standard latitude/longitude, that is called nowadays "GPS" or even "Google coordinates".

-The data types are managed with the standard [WKT] format.

 The geometric position and geometric coordinates are similar, but the first uses the top left corner as base and allows only integer values, so it is adapted to